ArslanAmeer/Ui-Component-Metro-Tiles-Menu/README.md

 # Ui-Component-Metro-Tiles-Menu
-##A look of Windows 8/10 Metro Tiles Menu made with pure HTML5 & CSS
+## A look of Windows 8/10 Metro Tiles Menu made with pure HTML5 & CSS

 This Tile Menu can be used (as pe your need) as a sidebar drop down menu, responsive menu or a section.
-Icons can be replaceable.
+Icons are replaceable.

 ![](assets/icons/metroDemo.png)
 ----------------------------------------------------------------